clartaq/cwiki/resources/private/md/Technical_Notes.md

 Doing it that way causes examples of wikilinks embedded in a quoted section to be replaced anyway.
 Need to handle it differently.

-It seems like there are 4 possible approaches.
+It seems like there are four possible approaches.

 1. Do nothing and warn users "don't do that".
 Least desirable.
 2. Try to refine the regular expression-based approach I'm using now.
 Regular expressions are not a good way (even a possible way?) to handle embedded HTML.
 3. Write a small parser to handle pages looking for quoted blocks.
 I think this would require me to re-work the dataflow from several passes over the text to one that does the translation in a single pass.
 4. Since I'm using flexmark-java as my Markdown to HTML processor, look into the Wikilinks extension.
 I'm not sure how to handle special formatting for special cases like graying admin pages and making links to non-existent pages red.
 I'm not sure how extensible it is if I want to add things like namespaces either.

-I filed an issue with the flexmark developers and they pointed me to this example:
+I filed an issue with the flexmark developers, and they pointed me to this example:

 ### Enforcing Foreign Key Constraints with SQLite and clojure.java.jdbc ###

 I'm working on a wiki program and using SQLite as the database.
 I want to create a many-to-many relationship between wiki pages and tags describing those pages.
 I'm using  `clojure.java.jdbc` to handle the database operations.
 I would like to enforce foreign key constraints in the page-to-tags cross-reference table.
-I looked at the information about foreign keys on the SQLite site (https://www.sqlite.org/foreignkeys.html) and believe something like this is what I want;
+I looked at the information about foreign keys on the SQLite site (https://www.sqlite.org/foreignkeys.html) and believed something like this is what I want;

 ```clojure
 (def the-db-name "the.db")